Amboss/Postgres_Debezium_Kafka/README.md

 ```shell
 $ INSERT INTO student VALUES (04, 'Ironman');
 ```
- * Kafka will produce new topic with values (04, 'Ironman')
+ * Kafka will produce new topic with values (04, 'Ironman') in host terminal

  * update data in *student* table:

 ```shell
 $ UPDATE student SET name='Hulk' WHERE id=04;
 ```
- * Kafka will produce new topic with values (04, 'Hulk')
+ * Kafka will produce new topic with values (04, 'Hulk') in host terminal

 [1]:https://docs.docker.com/engine/install/ubuntu/